Translate

 • A strong pastoral team who provide a wide range of clubs, 1:1 work and in class support.
 These are planned and reactive to ensure all needs are catered for, they will also provide a ‘safe space’ for children to go to if they are concerned or worried.

-• Teachers complete Boxall profiles for every child in their class and use the results to plan curriculum and to identify children who need to access more bespoke interventions i.e.: Zones of Regulation of Nurture based activities.
+• Teachers complete Boxall profiles for every child in their class and use the results to plan curriculum and to identify children who need to access more bespoke interventions i.e.: Zones of Regulation or nurture based activities.

-For further information, please see the ELAN SEN and inclusion policy, anti –bullying policy and the pastoral information on the website.
+For further information, please see the ELAN SEND and inclusion policy, anti –bullying policy, nurture information and the mental health and well being information on the website.

 We have a clear PSHE scheme of work and are also a Mind Up school.
 These both involve regular ‘check in’ sessions with familiar adults, as well as whole class and small group activities.
 The sessions will address topics, such as bullying and differences.
 Additionally, information regarding specific areas of SEND is often shared with classes to help them understand each other.
+This can take a variety of formats such as All about Me profiles or Personal Handling Plans.
 If children wish to share information about their needs, we work with them, their parents and relevant professionals to provide accurate and appropriate presentations they can share with their peers.

 Accessibility